stcucufa/epistrophy/doc/manual.md

     before the fiber resumes.
 * `async(f, delegate)` calls the function `f` with the current fiber instance and scheduler as arguments, and yields until the returned Promise or thenable gets resolved or rejected.
-The following delegate methods, if present, are
+The value of the fiber is set to the resolved value, if any.
+The following delegate methods, if present, are called:
-called:
     * `asyncWillEndWithValue(value, fiber, scheduler)`: when the promise is resolved, this gets called with the eventual value, fiber instance, and scheduler (and the delegate object itself as `this`).